Calibrated Model Criticism Using Split Predictive Checks: Experiments

 \subsection{Airline delays data: negative binomial regression}

 To illustrate the flexibility of SPCs for structured models compared to PPCs, we next consider a negative binomial regression model for the airline delays data with covariates $\sin(\texttt{Month}/12)$, $\cos(\texttt{Month}/12)$, $\sin(\texttt{DayOfWeek}/7)$, $\cos(\texttt{DayOfWeek}/7)$, and $\texttt{Distance}$ (between airports).
-As discussed in \cref{sec:SPCinPractice}, in a time-series model, there are two possible types of splitting, interpolated and extrapolated. \Cref{fig:airlines_dist_hist} shows that the negative binomial generalized linear model explains the data fairly well, although the tail of the predictive distribution is heavier than the data.
+As discussed in \cref{sec:SPCinPractice}, in a time-series model, there are two possible types of splitting, interpolated and extrapolated.
+By plotting the observed data distribution and posterior predictive distribution, we can see that the negative binomial generalized linear model explains the data fairly well, although the tail of the predictive distribution is heavier than the data.
 Hence, it is not immediately clear which predictive checks pass.
 From \cref{table: pvals_airline_data} we see that, in fact, interpolated single SPC and PPC $\p$-values are large, while the extrapolated single SPC $\p$-value indicates the model does not predict future data well.
 On the other hand, the more sensitive divided SPC picks up on misspecification not just in the extrapolation setting but for interpolation as well.
 These results suggest the success rate misspecification is fairly subtle.
 Depending on the use case, these insights could guide whether further model elaboration is necessary.